What Is a Coalescing Filter & How Does It Work?

 Induces droplet coalescence in fluid mixtures using an AC or DC current, or both.
-Electrostatic coalescers work by passing an electric charge through the fluid which destabilizes the emulsion and increases the size of the molecules, causing them to fall in collection tank for drainage.
+Electrostatic coalescers pass an electric charge through the fluid, destabilizing the emulsion and increasing the molecules’ size, causing them to fall into the collection tank for drainage.

-Typically, AC currents in the 50-60 Hz range is used for this purpose.
+Typically, AC currents in the 50-60 Hz range are used for this purpose.
 The generated electric field causes forces of attraction between the fluid molecules causing them to come together to form heavier molecules.
 Electrostatic coalescers are widely used for separating water-fuel emulsions in offshore oil and gas production facilities.

-The purity of the final products post-separation is dependent on the selectivity of the filter element.
+The purity of the final products post-separation depends on the filter element’s selectivity.
 Common materials used for manufacturing filter elements are borosilicate microfibers and membrane technology.

-Coalescers are employed for a wide range of applications in the oil and gas and chemical industries.
+Coalescers are employed for various applications in the oil and gas and chemical industries.

 In downstream oil and gas, coalescers are used for product refining.
-At natural gas refineries, filter elements can be used to de-humify natural gas to ensure product purity before marketing the product.
+For example, at natural gas refineries, filter elements can be used to de-humify natural gas to ensure product purity before marketing.

-Gas-oil coalescer systems can purify natural gas by removing several natural liquids and condensate.
-Furthermore, coalescing filters are actively used to prevent corrosion in oil and gas downstream assets such as compressors, amine/glycol absorbers, turbines, and membrane filtration systems by removing contaminants such as water vapor and sulfur with efficiencies up to 99.98%.
+Gas-oil coalescer systems can purify natural gas by removing several natural liquids and condensates.
+Furthermore, coalescing filters actively prevent corrosion in oil and gas downstream assets such as compressors, amine/glycol absorbers, turbines, and membrane filtration systems by removing contaminants such as water vapor and sulfur with efficiencies up to 99.98%.

-Coalescing filters can be used to recover lube oil from a compressor when installed at its outlet.
-Fluids fed into the compressor inlet may include aerosols, particulate matter, dissolved hydrocarbon liquids, and slugs and are extracted by a filter element located in the upstream of the compressor.
+Coalescing filters can recover lube oil from a compressor when installed at its outlet.
+Fluids fed into the compressor inlet may include aerosols, particulate matter, dissolved hydrocarbon liquids, and slugs and are extracted by a filter element located upstream of the compressor.

-Liquid-liquid coalescers can be used for phase removal of water vapor, amine solutions, and sulfur from petrochemical feedstock prior to storage.
+Liquid-liquid coalescers can be used for phase removal of water vapor, amine solutions, and sulfur from petrochemical feedstock before storage.
 Removal of contaminants ensures product purity and prevents corrosion of industrial equipment.

-On-site Nitrogen Generation & Pipeline Maintenance Services with NiGen
+NiGen Offers On-site Nitrogen Generators & Pipeline Maintenance Services

-NiGen is a world-class manufacturer of industrial nitrogen generation units to suit the most demanding industrial applications.
-We offer nitrogen generator rentals to oil and gas operators and chemical industries all over the world.
+NiGen is a world-class manufacturer of on-site nitrogen generation skids to suit the most demanding industrial applications.
+We offer nitrogen generator rentals to oil and gas operators and chemical industries worldwide.
 Additionally, we are a pipeline maintenance company providing maintenance services to the industry for nitrogen pipeline purging.